 - Storage Policy Based Management (SPBM) is a framework that provides a single control panel across various data services and storage solutions, including vSAN and Virtual Volumes.
 Using storage policies, the framework aligns application demands of your virtual machines with capabilities provided by storage entities.

-- See Storage Policy Based Management.
+- See Storage Policy Based Management in vSphere.

 - I/O Filters